Samircodehub/EDA-Using-Python-and-SQL/README.md

 Identify each step of the data cleaning process (defining, coding,and testing) Clean data using Python and pandas
 Test cleaning code visually and programmatically using Pytho

+### Project 3 : Data Wrangle and Analyze with Zomato data
+Collect data from  source and assess data using different libraries and programmatically clean data for visulizing data and finding insights later.

+### Project 4 : Data Wrangle and Analyze with Netflix data
+Collect data from different sources and assess data visually and programmatically , clean data for visulizing data and finding insights later.

+## Part 1 - Data Analysis using SQL

+### Project 5 : Data analysis with mavenmovies data